This article is part of The Ascender, the Highrise platform for articles and resources.

 Dear [Manager's Name],

-After researching industry standards and considering the market data and my experience, I believe a salary raise to [Requested Salary] is reasonable.
+After researching industry standards, my output in my current role, and my starting salary which has never been reviewed and considering the market data and my experience, I believe a salary raise to [Requested Salary] is reasonable.
 I would appreciate your consideration and am open to discussing this further.

 Thank you for your time,